 orthpoly::gegenbauer(3, 2, x)

-However, using arithmetical expressions as input the "values" of these polynomials are returned:
+Using arithmetical expressions as input, the "values" of these polynomials are returned:

 "Arithmetical expressions" include numbers:

 orthpoly::gegenbauer(2, a, sqrt(2)), orthpoly::gegenbauer(3, 0.4, 8 + I), orthpoly::gegenbauer(1000, -1/3, 0.3)

 If the degree of the polynomial is a variable or expression,

 orthpoly::gegenbauer returns itself symbolically:

 orthpoly::gegenbauer(n, a, x)